theislab/scaling_flow/docs/contributing.rst

 Updating the Version Number
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before making a release, you need to update the version number in the `pyproject.toml` file.
-Please adhere to `Semantic Versioning`_, in brief:
+Please adhere to Semantic Versioning, in brief:

     Given a version number MAJOR.MINOR.PATCH, increment the: